MarkTiedemann/marktiedemann.github.io/index.md

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
 Just like everyone else, I hate working with buggy and slow software, so I try not to write any such software in the first place.

-I easily get distracted learning something new, drifting off into the depths of the internet, the terminal, or a good book for a few hours... hopefully, coming back as a better programmer.
+I enjoy learning new things.
+So when I do, I easily drift off into the depths of the internet, the terminal, or a book for a few hours - without noticing time fly by.

 Hand in hand with this, I also like to share knowledge of all sorts!
 From technical tutorials for my co-workers (for example, _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.